 General Information about T8 LED Tubes

 T8 LED tubes are high powered and generally manufactured in three types although the ballast bypass version is the most common type sold in the US.
 These being the hybrid, the ballast bypass, and the plug-and-play.
 Unlike the others, the easiest to install is the plug-and-play variant.
 These can be easily plugged into compatible fixtures.
 However, it’s best to ensure that the ballast is compatible.

 Compatibility details should be found in the Details tab of the products page.
 Direct wire lamps or the ballast bypass tube requires you to first remove the old ballast.
 For the most part, this eliminates future ballast maintenance and failure point issues.

-However, the fixture may require some rewiring if it is either a double-ended or single-ended operation.
-Double-ended tubes are known for requiring power on either end while single-ended ones revolve around just one side needing power.
+However, the fixture may require some rewiring if it is single-ended operation.
+Single-ended ones revolve around just one side needing power.
 When it comes to hybrids, these are simply a unique combination of the other two previously mentioned.